zukisoft/servicelib/servicelib/readme.txt

 they potentially store a great deal of data.
 This behavior is enforced to allow the parameters to be thread-safe with the SERVICE_CONTROL_PARAMCHANGE automatic handler.

+The auto keyword can be used in conjunction with the .Value property of any parameter object to simplify the declaration.
+This is particularly useful when working with MultiStringParameters, as the underlying type is an std::vector<svctl::tstring> instance

 Correct way to declare and access parameters:

 	BEGIN_PARAMETER_MAP(MyService)